14 DIY Home-Health Tests That Could Save Your Life (and Take Just Seconds)

 Move from sitting to standing and back again

 Sitting could be killing you—and so could be not being able to get up from your seat.
 (Here’s how to recover from sitting all day.)
 Do this chair-to-stand test 10 times, and watch the clock to see how long it takes.
-In the original study, which was performed in the UK, adults who were able to do 10 reps in 21 seconds or less had higher rates of overall survival than those who took longer to complete the exercise.
 Doing well on the test requires lower-body muscle strength and power, balance, and coordination, and cardiorespiratory fitness.
 Researchers believe that low levels of performance in the test in mid-life could indicate the presence of underlying disease even before symptoms arise.
+Here are 9 easy chair exercises that work your entire body.

 Touch your toes